imkrunalkanojiya/Monero-miner-gui/README.md

 ## Note

 This Monero Miner is MacOS Specific.
-In future i will share build for windows in Linux.
+In future i will share build for windows and Linux.